A repository is a container for multi-modal research data, projects, roles, sites, forms and tools.

 Projects

-A project is the specific container to achieve one particular research objective (e.g. a clinical trial phase).
-It has members performing roles, a pipeline to collect and analyse data, subjects which are processed through the pipeline and a result measuring the objective.
+A project is a specific container to achieve one particular research objective (e.g. a clinical trial phase) and is typically the core of a research repository.
+The project has members performing roles, a pipeline to collect and analyze data, subjects which are processed through the pipeline and a result measuring the objective.
+A repository may contain multiple projects, sharing access to roles, sites and forms defined in the repository.
+You can read more about projects here.
+An A-Z instruction on how to create a new project can be found on this page.

 Roles